IFAKA/opd/README.md

 [;lscp1p1]

-DAPP MARKETPLACE 1
+MARKETPLACE 1

-I gonna build a marketplace using NextJS.
+I gonna build a dapp marketplace using NextJS.
-I've just only created the project and i formatted the project in order to clean it.
+I've just only created the project and i formatted the
+project in order to clean it.

 I did this first command to create the project: